-5.3.4.3 Spindle Ground (Carbon Brush) Removal and Replacement - The procedure for removing and replacing the carbon brush assembly is as follows:
+5.3.4.3 Spindle Ground (Carbon Brush) Removal and Replacement

 - 1. Open the rear door of the rack and unplug the drive ac line cord. - 2.
 Slide the drive out of the rack until it locks in the extended position. - 3.
 Remove the bottom covers and remove the two screws that attach the carbon brush assembly to the spindle (Figure 5-9). - 4.
 Mount the new brush assembly on the spindle and ensure that the curved brushes are centered on the spindle hub and that the brush assembly is not cocked or twisted.
-Full contact between the curved surfaces of the brushes and shaft is necessary to prevent brushes from squealing.

-- 5. Tighten the brush assembly mounting screws and replace the bottom covers. - 6.
+Full contact between the curved surfaces of the brushes and shaft is necessary to prevent brushes from squealing. - 5.
+Tighten the brush assembly mounting screws and replace the bottom covers. - 6.
 Slide the drive into the rack, reconnect the ac line cord, and close the rear door.